 The Lido is the barrier island between Venice and the Adriatic Sea, which offers a relaxed vibe and is famous for hosting the Venice International Film Festival annually.
 The mesmerizing Glass blowing is an old art in Venice, centered on the island of Murano.

 If you want to travel to Venice then please do so quickly because according to research Venice is sinking, because of both natural and deliberate causes.
 Also, take a hefty sum out for your trip because this city is expensive!

 For seafood lovers, you can definitely eat their way across Venice.
 The city has a fresh supply of fish and shellfish from its lagoon all year round.
 It is recommended to have at least 3-4 days to discover the best parts of this city and be sure to include a day trip to the beaches of Venice which are often overlooked.
 If you’re short on time, it’s still possible to discover the best of Venice in 2 days or even one day if you’re visiting as part of a cruise.

 The Cavoli beach’s crystal clear shallow blue waters with viewable coral reefs make it one of the most popular beaches of the Elba coastline.

 As delectable and fresh as the sardine fish, the Cavoli beach is one of the most romantic beaches in Italy that adds a spectacular poise the Mediterranean coastlines.
-Besides, the Cavoli seashores are popular among kids due to its soft sand that can be used to make sand castles and shallow waters best to practice different swimming techniques.
-The colorful town dwellings add to the distinctive countryside splendour that beautifully blends in with the turquoise Cavoli coastlines.
+Besides, the Cavoli seashores are popular among kids due to their soft sand that can be used to make sand castles and shallow waters best to practice different swimming techniques.
+The colorful town dwellings add to the distinctive countryside splendor that beautifully blends in with the turquoise Cavoli coastlines.

 Tropea, Calabria :